dspl-lab/agent-as-a-proxy-attack/README.md

 OPENROUTER_API_KEY="myopenroutertoken"
 OPENAI_API_KEY="myopenaitoken"
 ```
-You can also skip OpenAI token and everything with OpenRouter.
+You can also skip OpenAI token and use OpenRouter for everything.

 Next, we need to create two virtual environments, one for attack and one for inference.

 > [!WARNING]
-> We need two virtual environments because because both `nanogcg` and `AdaptiveAttackAgent` engines rely on an outdated prefix cache API from transformers version <= 4.45.0.
-We use one environment two use either of these engines to optimize attacks, but if you want to evaluate LLMs that require `transformers>4.45.0`, you will have to create another virtual environment.
+> We need two virtual environments because because both `nanogcg` and `AdaptiveAttackAgent` engines rely on an outdated prefix cache API from `transformers<=4.45.0`.
+We use one `attack` environment to use either of these engines to optimize attacks, but if you want to evaluate LLMs that require `transformers>4.45.0`, you will have to create another `inference` environment.

 ```sh